 AFEES is an acronym for Air Forces Escape and Evasion Society.
 The plural of Air Forces was chosen to provide eligibility to men from all air forces.
 All founding members had been assigned to the 8th Air Force in England.

-Visitors to this page are invited to look at the Sherwood
+However, visitors to this page are invited to look at the Sherwood Register

 via the Fréteval Forest link on the RAFES 1945-95 website.